ibm-cloud-docs/power-iaas/at-events.md

 # Activity tracker events
 {: #at-events}

-{{site.data.keyword.powerSys_notm}} Activity Tracker Events will migrate to the CADF Event standard on 29 January, 2024.
-Some of the event fields are not sent or replaced by the new format.
-For the code snippets that shows the differences between the old and new format of the activity tracker response, see [Activity tracker sample response format](/docs/power-iaas?topic=power-iaas-at-events#at-response-sample).
+{{site.data.keyword.powerSys_notm}} Activity Tracker Events migrated to the CADF Event standard on 29 January, 2024.
+With the implementation of this change, some of the event fields are not sent or replaced by the [new format](#at-response-sample).
 {: note}

 As a security officer, auditor, or manager, you can use the {{site.data.keyword.atracker_short}} service to track how users and applications interact with the {{site.data.keyword.powerSysFull}} in {{site.data.keyword.cloud}}.